bcpierce00/unison/README.md

  * Unison works between any pair of machines connected to the internet, typically communicating over ssh, but also directly over TCP.
-It is careful with network bandwidth, and runs well over slow links such as PPP connections.
+It is careful with network bandwidth, and runs well over slow links.
 Transfers of small updates to large files are optimized using a compression protocol similar to rsync.

  * Unison is resilient to failure.
 It is careful to leave the replicas and its own private structures in a sensible state at all times,